nmshd/documentation/_docs_integrate/form-fields-within-requests.md

 ## Send and Receive the Request

-The Sender that wants to send a form to the Recipient may or may not already have a Relationship with the Recipient.
+The Sender that wants to send form fields to the Recipient may or may not already have a Relationship with the Recipient.
-Depending on which is the case, a different method can be used to send the [Request for a form]({% link _docs_integrate/use-form-fields-in-requests.md %}#request-for-a-form).
+Depending on which is the case, a different method can be used to send the [Request containing form fields]({% link _docs_integrate/form-fields-within-requests.md %}#request-containing-form-fields).
-There are two ways to send the Request for a form created by the Sender to the Recipient.
+There are two ways to send the Request containing form fields created by the Sender to the Recipient.

 ### Request via RelationshipTemplate